 When your child was a baby, you may have photographed them in the same spot each month on the day of their birth.
 Then the monthly stickers ran out and you gave it up.

-Well this is a great project to start beyond the monthly stickers, with the potential to turn into an annual tradition.
+Well these are great photography projects to start beyond the monthly stickers, with the potential to turn into an annual tradition.
 Photograph your child everyday for the week or month of their birthday.
 It’s a fun way to document them and what they are like at that age.
 For added effect, interview your child while you’re photographing them.

 Momtogaphers have a long-standing problem of not being in enough pictures because we are too busy behind the camera.
 If you can relate, then challenge yourself to get in front of the camera on a weekly or monthly basis in the coming year.
 You can either take the photo yourself using a remote or self-timer, or you can join forces with another mom with the same problem.
 Either way, your children will enjoy the process of having their photo taken more often if you’re doing it with them.